QR Codes

 Consider these scenarios:

-• You go to a restaurant, you are required to scan a QR Code to view their menu on your smart phone.
+- You go to a restaurant, you are required to scan a QR Code to view their menu on your smart phone.
 Now you visited their website too, and the restaurant can collect some analytics data about you and your computer device.
-A "brick-and-mortar" transaction has become linked with a digital online interaction.
+A "brick-and-mortar" transaction has become linked with a digital online interaction, your device, web browser, and more.

-I'm not saying one is good and the other is bad.
-Just pointing out the differences.
+I'm not saying one is good and the other is bad, just pointing out the issues.

 How does one create a QR code?